taikt/sw_task/README.md

 **Advanced C++ Event Loop Framework for High-Performance Asynchronous Task Management**

-SW Task Framework là một event loop framework hiện đại được thiết kế để quản lý tác vụ bất đồng bộ một cách hiệu quả và an toàn.
-Framework cung cấp một kiến trúc linh hoạt cho việc xử lý messages, timers, promises và CPU-bound operations trong các ứng dụng C++ đa luồng.
+SW Task Framework is a modern event loop framework designed to efficiently and safely manage asynchronous tasks.
+The framework provides a flexible architecture for handling messages, timers, promises, and CPU-bound operations in multi-threaded C++ applications.

 ## Table of Contents